eadonteng/Evans-Adonteng.github.io/README.md

 # Evans-Adonteng.github.io

 # Enhanced Farkle Game Project
-Welcome to my ePortfolio repository for the Farkle Game Project.
-This repository contains the original and enhanced versions of the Farkle game, demonstrating my application of advanced programming techniques, database integration, and algorithm optimization to improve the classic dice game.
+Welcome to my ePortfolio, which focuses on comprehensive enhancements applied to a single artifact: the Farkle game.
+This repository demonstrates my ability to enhance one project in multiple dimensions, highlighting my skills in software engineering, databases, and algorithms.

 # Repository Structure
 This repository is thoughtfully organized to showcase the evolution and enhancement of the Farkle game: